 One easy way to determine the actual cost of a title loan is a Truth in Lending Statement.
 These are designed to show the actual cost of credit, in both APR terms and actual dollars.
 Learning how to read a TIL statement is important to answering the question, Are title loans bad?.
 If they cost more than you can afford to repay, you should find an alternative.

 Are all Title Loans bad?

 Absolutely not.
 As mentioned, for some people they are extremely helpful when no other option is available.
 It is not the loan itself that is the problem, it is the lender.
 If you find yourself reading a loan agreement with excessive interest rate costs and fees, simply leave and choose another lender.

 Good Title Loans from Good Lenders

 The good news: There are lenders now charging reasonable rates, with no fees, providing alternatives to the lender who gave the entire industry a negative stigma.
+Fast Title Lenders has gained a reputation as the best place to get a title loan by doing just that.
 If you have a less expensive option than a title loan than our advice is by all means take it.
 If a title loan is your only option, don’t rush to your nearest lender and sign an agreement without understanding the costs.Take at least a little time to find a reputable, reasonable, lender.
 You will be glad you did.